isofit/isofit/docs/CONTRIBUTING.rst

 Minor changes follow an expedited acceptance process.
 These are things like:

 * Bug fixes
 * Unit tests
 * Documentation
 * Consolidation that does not change algorithm results or provide significant new functionality
 * New functionality initiated by maintainers, or over which authority has been delegated in advance by maintainers (e.g. through issue assignment)

 Minor change pull requests are accepted once they:

 * Pass unit tests and adhere to project coding conventions
-* Get signoff from at least one maintainer, with no objections from any other maintainer.
+* Get signoff from at least one maintainer, with no objections from any other maintainer

 Accepted minor changes will be released in the next major or minor release version.
 Hotfixes will be expedited as needed.

 Major changes include:

 * New functionality, including examples, data, and algorithm changes, over which authority was not delegated in advance.
 * Official releases
 * Project policy updates

 These are accepted through consensus of a quorum of maintainers.  **If you would like to include any new algorithms or examples, we highly recommend that they are supported by peer reviewed scientific research.**